Winter Sales Event - Get $20 Off a New Smart Oil Gauge with code WINTER2025 - Shop Now

 The Outdoor Model

 The most important thing to know is that there is an outdoor model for the Smart Oil Gauge.
 This outdoor model is what we recommend you use when installing the Smart Oil Gauge on an outdoor heating oil tank.
 What is the difference between the indoor and outdoor models you might be asking?
 Well, the biggest difference to be aware of is that it’s designed with a special sealant on the sensor that makes it less susceptible to the elements.
-However, even if you are using an outdoor model, it is still important that apply Teflon tape to the top threads of the gauge between the cap.
-This helps the gauge create an additional seal that helps prevent moisture or condensation from getting into the gauge.
+If you have an outdoor tank and wish to use the Smart Oil Gauge, you must buy the outdoor model.
+You can purchase it by using this link here.

 This is an example of an outdoor heating oil tank.
 It looks to be of a standard 275-gallon size.
 However, you will tend to see various styles of tanks outdoors.
 Roth tanks are usually pretty common as well.